viltu-jujhajiya/Segmentation-of-Characters-as-Binary-Images-from-Printed-Text-using-Image-Processing/README.md

-# Segmentation-of-Characters-as-Binary-Images-from-Printed-Text
+# Segmentation-of-Characters-as-Binary-Images-from-Printed-Text-using-Image-Processing-only
 "Segmentation-of-Characters-as-Binary-Images-from-Printed-Text" is a image processing task.
 It is useful in reading/copying/recognition of character/word/sentence in a printed document.
+In this project, character segmenatation was done using image processing only without using any Machine Learning / Deep Learning.

 ## Working Steps